 While Facebook protects much of your fundraisers’ data, meaning you’re unable to access key details, there are a few important metrics to pay attention to:

-This information can all be collected and analyzed when you view ongoing fundraisers on your nonprofit’s administrator page on Facebook.
+This information can all be collected and analyzed when you view ongoing challenges on your nonprofit’s administrator page on Facebook.
 Further, Facebook now allows you to filter the fundraisers conducted on behalf of your nonprofit by:

-With this information, you can catch fundraisers in-progress and encourage users with tips to elevate their effort to the next level.
+With this information, you can catch challenges in-progress and encourage users with tips to elevate their effort to the next level.
 This allows you to interact with each fundraiser and ensure they don’t fall through the cracks.

 Beyond that, you can also access key information via the Facebook Daily Transaction Report.
 After downloading this report in .csv format, you can view information such as the names of donors, the email addresses if they’ve opted in to share it, and with a bit of spreadsheet wizardry, which fundraisers raised the most on your behalf.
-Learn more about accessing and using data in this ultimate guide to Facebook fundraisers.
+Learn more about accessing and using data in this ultimate guide to Facebook challenges.

 Last, but most certainly not least, one of the most effective ways to make the most of Facebook birthday fundraisers is to employ Facebook Messenger as a marketing platform to connect with fundraisers.